DaniloZZZ/TeamUp/readme.md

-# We create new way of connecting proffessionals and visioners.
+# We create a new way of connecting proffessionals and visioners.

 If you're a Steve we'll find you your Steve.